By Change Lab student Amar Badh

 Change Lab Retreat: Camp Alexandra, Crescent Beach, Surrey

 With a warm Tim’s steep tea in my hands, excitement fuelling my steps and curiosity accompanying my thoughts I enter the open grass courtyard of Camp Alexandra.
 The objective of this retreat was to better understand ourselves and our peers.
 One only needs to hear a few of the words that people used to describe their weekend to grasp the effectiveness and impact this weekend had on us as a team.
-Words like, “friendship,” “explorationIMG_20150912_210751,” “self-expression,” “self-discovery,” “team” and “community” were just a few of the common words used to describe this weekend.
+Words like, “friendship,” “exploration,” “self-expression,” “self-discovery,” “team” and “community” were just a few of the common words used to describe this weekend.
 Kudos to Shawn, Dan and Heather for finding the right balance between organized workshops meant to help us dig deep within ourselves, and freedom to interact with each other, whether this was by playing charades and soccer, or by chilling together on the beach under a silent black sky painted in stars.
 I feel as though I am a part of a community of friends, and there is something special to be taken from that.
 Who knew a weekend could transform a group of strangers into a group of friends all determined in creating a single positive change.

 Alone we are raindrops evaporating in the sun’s rays.